 Anyway, back to my main point, which was that the Iranian revolution wasn’t necessarily destined to result in the kind of government Iran has today.
 Khomeini’s return to Iran in February had vaulted him into a position of leadership in the revolution (charismatic exiles can be very popular), and in March a referendum to abolish the monarchy and create an “Islamic Republic” passed with 98% support.
 But who knew what an “Islamic Republic” was supposed to look like when they case their votes?
 Well, Khomeini certainly had one idea; he’d already written a book about it in 1970, called Vilayat-i Faqih or “Governance of the Jurist,” which took a centuries-old Shia legal theory and refashioned it as an argument that the state should be run by a leading expert in Islamic jurisprudence (a faqih)–somebody like, say, Ayatollah Khomeini himself–who could make sure that the state stays on the straight and narrow.

-It’s not clear that Khomeini’s more secular co-revolutionaries really knew what he was envisioning at first, but as a new constitution began to take shape over the course of 1979, they (especially leftists but also secularists more broadly) started to resist the more theocratic elements of the Ayatollah’s plan.
-When the embassy was seized, it provided the perfect chance for Khomeini to go out before the Iranian people and discredit the elements of the revolution that were starting to turn on him.
+It’s not clear that Khomeini’s more secular co-revolutionaries really knew what he was envisioning at first, but as a new constitution began to take shape over the course of 1979, they (leftists in particular, but also secularists more broadly) started to resist the more theocratic elements of the Ayatollah’s plan.
+When the embassy was seized, it provided the perfect chance for Khomeini to go out before the Iranian people and discredit those elements of the revolution that were starting to turn on him.
 Whether Khomeini knew about the plans to storm the embassy beforehand or not is a matter of some debate, but either way he definitely capitalized on the moment.

-The Iranian revolution initially left its relations with the US in limbo; Washington did have decent relations with the Shah, in spite of a growing uneasiness over the excesses of the Shah’s authoritarianism, and in the chaos that followed his overthrow in January there was no chance to extend that relationship to the revolutionaries.
-It was the hostage crisis that took the US-Iran relationship out of limbo and killed it (and helped kill Carter’s presidency too).
+The Iranian revolution initially left its relations with the US in limbo.
+Washington did have decent relations with the Shah, in spite of a growing uneasiness over the excesses of his brutal authoritarianism, and in the chaos that followed his overthrow in January it was unclear how the US would respond.
+The hostage crisis took the US-Iran relationship out of limbo and killed it (and helped kill Carter’s presidency too).
 One person who watched this happen with great interest was Iraqi President Saddam Hussein, who may well have seen the collapse of the US-Iran relationship as his final green light to start a war with Tehran.

-I think it’s important for Americans to understand that the event that caused the US to turn on Iran, a lengthy hostage standoff in which the only lives lost were the eight US service members and one Iranian civilian who were killed accidentally during a botched rescue mission in April 1980, may have led to the event that really caused Iranians to turn on the US, a massive war that likely killed over a million people, many of them at the hands of weapons and/or intel supplied by the Americans to the Iraqis.
+It’s important for Americans to understand that the event that caused the US to turn on Iran–a lengthy hostage standoff in which the only lives lost were the eight US service members and one Iranian civilian who were killed accidentally during a botched rescue mission in April 1980–may have led to the event that really caused Iranians to turn on the US–a massive war that likely killed over a million people, many of them at the hands of weapons and/or intel supplied by the Americans to the Iraqis.
 If we’ve got a legitimate beef with Iran over the hostage crisis, then certainly they’ve also got a legitimate beef with us over what happened next.